openwisp/openwisp-controller/docs/user/rest-api.rst

 The above endpoint triggers the download of a ``tar.gz`` file containing the generated configuration for that specific VPN.

-Change details of VPN
+Change Details of VPN
 ~~~~~~~~~~~~~~~~~~~~~

 .. code-block:: text

     PUT /api/v1/controller/vpn/{id}/

-Patch details of VPN
+Patch Details of VPN
 ~~~~~~~~~~~~~~~~~~~~

 .. code-block:: text